 - Real Estate Investment Trusts

 A real estate investment trust (or REIT) is a good fit for an investor who wants to include real estate in their portfolio without having to go through traditional methods of buying and selling property.
-They are sort of like the stock version of real estate as they offer dividends and present a great method of commercial property investment without the need to actually buy property.
+They are sort of like the stock version of real estate as they offer dividends and present a great method of commercial property investment without the need to actually buy the property.

 REITs are formed when corporations/trusts use money from investors to purchase income properties and manage them.
 They are bought and sold on exchanges like other kinds of stocks.
 Corporations must pay 90% of taxable profits in the form of dividends to maintain their REIT status, meaning that REITs avoid having to pay corporation tax.

 This kind of investment allows someone to get involved with non-residential properties such as malls and office buildings.
 These would be far outside of the realm of a single investor.
 They are a good fit for stock investors who want to treat real estate like stock.
-They could be considered a more formal of a real estate investment group.
+They could be considered a more formal a real estate investment group.

-Whether an investor uses their property to generate income or as a holding property to sell at a later date, real estate investment offers the chance to make a significant investment by paying a relatively small amount of the property value up front.
+Whether an investor uses their property to generate income or as a holding property to sell at a later date, real estate investment offers the chance to make a significant investment by paying a relatively small amount of the property value upfront.
 As is the case with any kind of investment, please note that the potential profits and costs of real estate investment can go up or down depending on the market status.